AverageJuliet/chromebook_hardware_mods/README.md

 It should look something like this if its cut and sanded correctly.

-step 4. screw the board down and close up the unit
+step 4. screw the board down and close up the unit.

 step 5. install the stress package and do stress --cpu 100

-step 6. monitor temps to make sure the mod was successful
+step 6. monitor temps to ensure the mod was successful.
 ![20240223_201337 (1)](https://github.com/AverageJuliet/chromebook_hardware_mods/assets/134985726/5d735a71-1a4c-4aa0-af0f-8dd669dd2527)
 This is an example of the mod performed successfully.